-- The Captain will uphold the level four decision or submit a proposed resolution to the inmate, within two (2) days of reviewing the appeal. - If the grievance is not resolved at this level, the inmate may pursue the grievance through the court system.
+- The Captain or Lieutenant will uphold the level two decision or submit a proposed resolution to the inmate, within 14 days of reviewing the appeal. - If the grievance is not resolved at this level, the inmate may pursue the grievance through the court system.

-Internal Affairs: If a grievance involves an allegation of a violation of Jail Policies, Departmental General Orders, state or federal laws by Jail personnel, the grievance will be forwarded directly to the Jail Commander or Lieutenant.
+Internal Affairs: If a grievance involves an allegation of a violation of Jail Policies, Departmental General Orders, state or federal laws by Jail personnel, the grievance will be reviewed by the Jail Commander or Lieutenant.